Talkala logo

 Calling offices, suppliers, banks, and formal business contacts where a direct phone call still resolves more than messaging

-• Separate rates: landlines and mobiles on the +212 route are priced differently
+• Separate rates: landlines and mobiles on the +212 route can be priced differently

 • Best first check: desk lines usually lean landline, direct personal numbers usually lean mobile